olavvatne/overlay/README.md

-# Ergo Overlay
+# Overlay

 Display ergo keyboard layers onscreen.
+Can be used for other purposes as well, where you want to display svg images overlays onscreen.

+## ⚡ Usage

-## Generating svg keymap
+### Generating svg of your keymap

 Navigate to your custom qmk setup, and: